 There is an estuary on the south end of the beach so snorkeling is not really good at Playa Iguanita.

 Be very careful of your belongings.
-There is no security so don’t leave any valuables visible in your car, roll up your windows and lock your doors.
-We don’t recommend to leave your belongings unattended at the beach either.
-Always try to have someone stay with your things.
-Unfortunately, there have been more car break ins and thefts due to the increasing popularity of this beach.
+There is no security if you park outside the secure reserve parking lot, so don’t leave any valuables visible in your car, roll up your windows and lock your doors.

 Playa Iguanita beach

 Iguanita beach is beautiful and it is a beautiful dark sand beach.
-In the rainy season, the enveloping mountains were lush and green.
-If you visit during dry season (January – April), they would be yellow and bare.
+During the heart of rainy season (June through November), the enveloping mountains were lush and green.
+If you visit during the driest months such as February, March and April, the mountains are yellow and bare.

 There are many trees, the water is crazy clear and the waves are incredibly gentle and calm.
 This beach is perfect for families with little ones since the water was so gentle and clear!
 I could see all the way down to my toes and spot some fish swimming around.